 by Luke Wayne

 The ontological argument for the existence of God is a classical Christian argument that contends that the very concept of God logically and necessarily demands existence.
 It is the argument that, if one understands what is meant by the word "God" and follows it out to the logical conclusion, it is impossible for such a being not to exist.
 Imagining God to not exist is like imagining a five sided triangle.
-Once you grasp the meaning of "triangle," you realize that this is absurd.
+Once you grasp the meaning of "triangle," you realize that it is absurd to speak of one with five sides.
 If the shape you are imagining can have five sides, you are not imagining a triangle.
-The concept of "triangle" demands three sides.
+The concept of "triangle" demands that the shape have only three sides.
 Similarly, if you are imagining a being that might or might not exist, you are not imagining God, because the very concept of God demands existence.

 This argument was first attempted by Anselm of Canterbury in the 11th century.
 He approached it this way:

 - God is by definition the greatest conceivable being.

 - This is obvious, because if one can conceive of a being greater than God, then that being would be God

 - If God exists only in the mind, something greater than God can be conceived: A God who exists in the actual world